helfertool/web/content/contact.md

 Contact
 =======

-Do not hestiate to ask me if you have questions.
+Do not hesitate to contact me if you have any questions.

 **Sven Hertle**
 <span class="glyphicon glyphicon-envelope" aria-hidden="true"></span>